-FSANZ has reviewed the available data in order to determine whether or not α -cyclodextrin is appropriately characterized as 'unavailable carbohydrate', that is, not absorbed or available for metabolism to any significant extent.
+FSANZ has reviewed the available data in order to determine whether α -cyclodextrin is appropriately characterized as 'unavailable carbohydrate', that is, not absorbed or available for metabolism to any significant extent.
+The nutrition assessment concludes that there is sufficient evidence to indicate that α -cyclodextrin is largely indigestible in the small intestine.
 This is consistent with the findings of the JECFA evaluation that approximately 2% of α -cyclodextrin is absorbed from the small intestine.
-It therefore seems appropriate to use the term 'unavailable carbohydrate' to describe α cyclodextrin and apply the energy factor of 8 kJ/g assigned to 'unavailable carbohydrate' to α -cyclodextrin.
-From animal studies, α -cyclodextrin has been shown to partially fermented within the large intestine, however the totality of evidence supports the application of a lower energy factor to α -cyclodextrin than the one applied to fully digested carbohydrates.
-This evaluation is presented in the Nutrition Assessment Report at Attachment 4.
+It is therefore appropriate to use the term 'unavailable carbohydrate' to describe α -cyclodextrin and apply the energy factor of 8 kJ/g assigned to 'unavailable carbohydrate' to α -cyclodextrin.